 - enrolment in the Master of Professional Engineering

 the Master of Business and Engineering Asset Management

 the Master of Engineering in Oil and Gas; for pre-2012 courses: MATH1010 Calculus and Linear Algebra

 equivalent.
 This unit is also available to students in the Master of Ocean Leadership with the approval of the course coordinator and completion of an undergraduate major in Engineering Science

 MATH1002 Mathematical Methods 2

 - Contact hours

-- lectures: 1 hour per week; tutorials: 1 hour per week; workshops: 3 hours per week
+- lectures: 1 hour per week; practical classes: 1 hour per week; workshops: 3 hours per week

 Johnson, R. A. Miller & Freund's Probability and Statistics for Engineers: International 8th edn: Prentice-Hall c.2011